-The rules proposed to be adopted are as follows:
+The rule proposed to be adopted is as follows:

-10.54.903 EARLY NUMERACY INTEGRATION FOR 2025-26 SCHOOL YEAR
+NEW RULE 1 (10.54.903) EARLY NUMERACY INTEGRATION FOR 2025-26 SCHOOL YEAR

-- 1. A local school district that administered the evaluation methodology for early literacy targeted interventions in accordance with ARM 10.54.901 in preparation for the 2025-2026 school year may admit qualified students in the classroombased program for 4-year-olds. - 2.
-The early targeted interventions may include both English Language Arts and Literacy and Mathematics and Numeracy Content Standards as described in ARM 10.63.110(2).
+- (1) A local school district that administered the evaluation methodology for early literacy targeted interventions in accordance with ARM 10.54.901 in preparation for the 2025-2026 school year may admit qualified students in the classroom-based program for 4-year-olds. - (2) The early targeted interventions may include both English Language Arts and Literacy and Mathematics and Numeracy Content Standards as described in ARM 10.63.110(2).